Lemon Tree Passage, New South Wales

 The suburb is separated from nearby Bulls Island by a small strait which is also known as Lemon Tree Passage.

 Lemon Tree Passage has been the focus of an urban legend that states that if a motorist speeds down Lemon Tree Passage Road, they will experience supernatural phenomena.
 This urban legend provided the focus for the 2013 horror/thriller film Lemon Tree Passage.

-The Bureau of Meteorology maintain a monitoring station which includes a Weather radar in the high forested area.
+The Bureau of Meteorology maintains a monitoring station which includes a radar in the high forested area.

 History

 The Worimi people are the traditional occupiers of the Port Stephens area.

-It was subdivided in 1962 and had only 30 residents in 1931.
+It was subdivided in 1962 and grew from only 30 residents in 1931.